Veterans Across America Virtual Chapter Meeting

 This World Hearing Day, there’s one message we want you to take to heart: you’re not alone, and you can do something about your hearing loss.
 Help spread the word about hearing health to others.
 Make World Hearing Day as the day you take some action for yourself, and for the world.

-by Barbara Kelley, Executive Director, Hearing Loss Association of America
+By Barbara Kelley, Executive Director, Hearing Loss Association of America

 Follow Barbara on Twitter, @Bkelley_HLAA.